dimitarmitkov/react_project_01/README.md

 postgres dialect is a must, because postgres db is used in this project.

+Then create database with credentials above, migrate and seed.

 **Starting project:**

 From main directory you need to type `npm start`.
 Enjoy it :)